After a two year interruption due to the pandemic, we are pleased to announce that for 2022 we are organising three charity races as follows:

-Riders who are proficient in the saddle are asked to provide their own horses, which must have run at least twice either under Rules or in point-to-points.
-Please note that the AJA cannot be responsible for providing horses.
+Every charity race has its own individual race conditions agreed by the host racecourse and all riders must comply with these race conditions including terms set for fundraising or risk elimination from the race.
+Riders who are proficient in the saddle are asked to provide their own horse which must have run at least twice either under Rules or in point-to-points.
+(Please note that the AJA cannot be responsible for providing horses.)
 If riders cannot prove their ability by their riding history, they must attend and pass an assessment day at either The British Racing School in Newmarket or The Northern Racing College in Doncaster.
-If they are in the regular employment of a Licensed Trainer and regularly riding work, exceptions are possible.
+If they are in the employment of a Licensed Trainer and regularly riding work, exceptions are sometimes possible.
 Riders must pass a racecourse doctor before the race (for insurance purposes) to ensure that they are fit for the task.

 Inexperienced licensed amateur jockeys and point-to-point jockeys are welcome to take part in charity races as it is a fantastic opportunity to gain race riding experience.
-Sour horses and inexperienced jockeys can benefit from these races started by flag rather than from stalls with runners restricted to a maximum field of 12.
+Sour horses and inexperienced jockeys can benefit from these races (started by flag rather than stalls) with runners restricted to a maximum field of 10 or sometimes 12.
 On more than one occasion a jaded horse has been sweetened up to go on and win on the racecourse next time out!

 Sponsorship levels vary from race to race.
 Riders can boost their monies raised by asking their sponsors to donate on- line through the Just Giving or Virgin Money Giving websites.
 This automatically adds Gift Aid (tax relief on money donated to UK charities).